wildmichael/wildmichael.github.io/_posts/2020-10-23-dynamically-generating-linq-expressions.md

 to resort to this type of black sorcery it is a sure sign of a [code][code smell] or [design smell].
-When writing an application (as opposed to creating a new library or framework), using this API is almost certainly wrong and only justifyable in cases where the alternatives would be even worse or there are external constraints (such as an external database with compound keys).
+When writing an application (as opposed to creating a new library or framework), using this API is almost certainly wrong and only justifiable in cases where the alternatives would be even worse or there are external constraints (such as an external database with compound keys).